manelpuig/rUBot_mecanum_ws/Documentation/02a_rubot_setup_hw_rock.md

 In Ubuntu desktop, select "Configuration settings" --> "network" and select "hotspot"

-You will have to change the Hotspot name (one for each robot):
+You will have to change the Hotspot name (one for each robot).
+Change the name and password with:

-Alternativelly you can change the Hotspot settings (name or password) with:
 ```shell
 sudo nm-connection-editor
 ```